martinber/noaa-apt/README.md

   - Compiling: `sudo apt install libgsl0-dev`.
   - Running: `sudo apt install libgsl0`.

-## Things to do
+## Things I should do

+- Set version number when it's barely ready.

 - Support Windows and make some simple GUI.

 - Drop the GSL dependency because I guess that it's cumbersome to install in Windows.
 I'm using only a Bessel function.
-Maybe compile a "no GSL" version with some predefined filters, that works only with a few sample rates.
+Maybe compile a "no GSL" version with some predefined filters, which works only with a few sample rates.

+- The parameters used for filter design are hardcoded

 ## Algorithm